amelia-bryant/SMII/tutorial_sheets/05_3D_kinematics_ans.md

 ## Question 2

-The angular velocity of the cube relative to the primary reference frame, expressed in terms of the body-fixed coordinate system shown is $\omega$=−6.4i+8.2j+12k(rad/s).The velocity of the center of mass G of the cube relative to the primary reference frame at the instant shown is $v_G$=26i+14j+32k m/s.What is the velocity of point A of the cube relative to the primary reference frame at the instant shown?
+The angular velocity of the cube relative to the primary reference frame, expressed in terms of the body-fixed coordinate system shown is $\omega$=−6.4i+8.2j+12k rad/s.The velocity of the center of mass G of the cube relative to the primary reference frame at the instant shown is $v_G$=26i+14j+32k m/s.
+What is the velocity of point A of the cube relative to the primary reference frame at the instant shown?

 <img src = "figs\05_3D_kinematics\Q2.jpg" width="50%"> <br>

 ### Answer

 The vector A to G is

 $$ i+j+k$$

 Then

 $$ v_A=v_G+\omega \times r_{A/G} \\ v_A= 26i+14j+32k + \begin{vmatrix}
 i & j & k\\
 -6.4 & 8.2 & 12 \\